mathesukkj/react-pokedex/README.md

 # React - Pokedex

 This is a simple pokedex app built with React and styled-components.
-This project was completed as part of the DIO Javascript bootcamp.
+This project was completed as part of the DIO Javascript/Angular(yes, angular) bootcamp.

 ## Project Objective